TrixSec/waymap/README.md

 - added new scanning module: --scan open-redirect (check for open redirection vulnerability)
 - added custom threads count in open redirect testing
 - fixed minor bugs

+### v2.4.1
+- added new scanning module: --scan crlf(Carriage Return and Line Feed)
+- added custom threading count in crlf
+- added a more advanced crawler to waymap can crawl at any depth
+- added custom threading in crawling
+- added new user-agents in ua.txt
+- fixed major bugs/errors

 --NEW--UPDATES--SOON--